-responsibility In 1989. the for GSM was transferred to the European Telecommunication Standards Institute (ETSI), and the Phase I recommendations were published in 1990.
+1989, the responsibility GSM transferred European In for was to the Telecommunication Standards Institute (ETSI), and the Phase I recommendations were published in 1990.
 At that time, the United Kingdom requested a specification based on GSM but for higher user densities with low-power mobile stations, and operating at 1.8 GHz.
 The specifications for this system, called Digital Cellular System (DCS1800) were published 1991.
-Commercial operation of GSM networks started in mid-1991 in European countries.
-By the beginning of 1995, there were 60 countries with operational or planned GSM networks in Europe, the Middle East, the Far East, Australia, Africa, and South America, with a total of over 5.4 million subscribers.
-As it turned out, none of the six candidates was actually used!
-The information collected during the tests did enable the GSM (Group Special Mobile) to design the specifications of the current GSM network.
+Commercial operation of GSM networks started in inid-1991 in European countries.
+By the beginning of 1995, there were 60 countries with operational or planned GSM; networks in Europe, the Middle East, the Far East; Australia, Africa, and Sbuth America, with a total of over 5.4 million subscribers.
+As it turned out, none of the: six candidates was actually used!
+The information collected during the tests did enable the GSM!
+(Group Special Mobile) to design the specifications of the current GSM network.
 The total change to a digital network was one of the fundamental factors of the success of GSM.
 Digital transmission is easier to decode than analogue due to the limited number of possible input values (0,1), and as ISDN was becoming de facto at the time, it was logical to avail of digital technology.
 This also ensured that GSM could evolve properly in an increasingly digital world, for example with the introduction of an 8kps speech coder.
 It is much easier to change channel characteristics digitally than analogously.
 Finally, the transmission method decided on for the network was TDMA, as opposed to FDMA and CDMA.
-In 1989, responsibility for the specification was passed from CEPT to the newly formed and now famous European Telecommunications Standards Institute (ETSI).
+In 1989, responsibility for the specification was CEPT the newly formed and now passed from to famous European Telecommunications Standards Institute (ETSI).
 By 1990, the specifications and explanatory notes on the system were documented extensively, producing 138 documents in total, some reaching sizes of several hundred pages in length services.